lukedodd/Pixslam/README.md

 ### Relative Indexing ####

 Often in image processing to process a particular pixel we need to look at values of neighbouring pixels.
 Pixslam makes this use case easy by providing relative indexing.
 If we are currently processing pixel `(i,j)` of image `A` and `a` and `b` are numbers then the expression `(A a b)` returns the value of image `A` at pixel `(i + a, j +b)`.
-Note that Pixslam uses row, column lookup instead of x,y - this may seem unusual but is actually very common in image processing (see Matlab image processing, opencv, etc.)
+Note that Pixslam uses row, column lookup -- this may seem unusual but is actually very common in image processing (see Matlab image processing, opencv, etc.)

 A good example of this is a 3x3 normalized box filter.
 That is for every pixel in the image we return the mean of that pixel and it's 8 neighbouring values.